garden-io/garden/docs/basics/ephemeral-clusters.md

 ## Accessing the ephemeral cluster via kubeconfig

-Once your ephemeral cluster is created, the kubeconfig file for that cluster is stored on your local computer.
+Once your ephemeral cluster is created, the kubeconfig file for that cluster is stored on your local machine.
 The path to the kubeconfig file is shown in the logs when you deploy your project using Garden and looks like following:
 ```
 kubeconfig for ephemeral cluster saved at path: /garden/examples/ephemeral-cluster-demo/.garden/ephemeral-kubernetes/<cluster-id>-kubeconfig.yaml
 ```

-This kubeconfig file allows you to interact with the cluster using kubectl or other Kubernetes tools.
+This kubeconfig file allows you to interact with the cluster using `kubectl` or other Kubernetes tools.

 ## Limitations

 As of today, the ephemeral-kubernetes provider has the following limitations:

 - Local docker builds are currently not supported.
-Only the in-cluster builds using Kaniko are supported however that is configured by default for the ephemeral-kubernetes provider.
+In-cluster building with Kaniko is the only supported building method and it is configured by default at the provider level.

 ## Example projects using the `ephemeral-kubernetes` provider